Badger

 The full review

-Pitched as an extra-strength botanical tick repellent, this Badger spray is a recommended with caveats that works best as a backup.
+Pitched as an extra-strength botanical tick repellent, this Badger spray works best as a short-window backup rather than a primary defense, landing it a recommended with caveats.
 Transparency holds up thanks to full formula disclosure, and the evidence pillar is a relative bright spot on a decent audit (3 of 5 claims strong).
-The trouble is duration: our model puts complete tick coverage at just 0.5 to 1 hour and mosquitoes at 0.5 to 0.8, well short of the over-6-hours figure Badger cites from lab testing.
+The catch is duration, since our model anchored to CDC skin-bioassay data puts complete tick coverage at about 1 to 2 hours and mosquitoes at roughly 0.5 to 0.8, real protection but well short of the over-6-hours figure Badger cites from in-house lab testing.
 Safety is the heaviest drag, with geraniol at 4.5% carrying a high sensitization risk and cinnamon oil at 4% adding high irritation risk, plus a pregnancy caution.
-The actives are EPA minimum-risk listed, but the formula is potent on skin and asks for very frequent reapplication.
+The actives are EPA minimum-risk listed, so the formula skips federal efficacy review and asks for frequent reapplication.

 Scorecard